cosmos/sdk-tutorials/academy/4-my-own-chain/cosmjs-gui.md

     }
     ```

     The assurance is **partial** because what was tested with `canPlayGuiMove` is whether a player of a certain color can make a move or not.
-Then at the time of making the move, it takes the Keplr address, without cross-checking whether this is indeed the address of the colored player that tested a move.
-This **could be improved** either at the cost of another call to get the game, or better, by adding the black and red addresses in the component's status.
+When making the move, it takes the Keplr address without cross-checking whether this is indeed the address of the colored player that tested a move.
+This **could be improved** either at the cost of another call to get the game, or better by adding the black and red addresses in the component's status.

-    You can delete the remaining code of the `makeMove` method.
+    The remaining code of the `makeMove` method can be deleted.

-5. And finish with a reload of the game, in order to show its new state:
+5. Finish with a reload of the game to show its new state:

     ```typescript [https://github.com/cosmos/academy-checkers-ui/blob/f6a96b7/src/components/Game/GameContainer.tsx#L231-L233]
     const selected = Object.create(null)